ecmwf/metview-docs/docs/confluence/tutorials/flexpart/flexpart_backward_simulation_with_residence_times.rst

 Here we defined both the input and output paths and specified the simulation period, the output grid and levels as well.
 We also told FLEXPART to generate residence time fields on output.

-If we run this macro (or alternatively right-click execute the `FLEXPART Run <https://software.ecmwf.int/wiki/display/METV/FLEXPART+Run>`_ icon) the results (after a minute or so) will be available in folder 'result_bwd'.
+If we run this macro (or alternatively right-click execute the :ref:`FLEXPART Run <flexpart_run_icon>` icon) the results (after a minute or so) will be available in folder 'result_bwd'.
 The computations actually took place in a temporary folder then Metview copied the results to the output folder.
 If we open this folder we will see two files: